LeonNikolai/Durability-Hud-Datapack/README.md

 # Durability-Hud-Datapack
-A minecraft datapack that shows the durability of items.
+A minecraft datapack that shows the durability of items in offhand and mainhand.
 It works by looking upp their damage value and subtracting it from a hardcoded value for each item, then displaying the final value as an actionbar title.
 ## Installation
 Extract "Durability Hud" zip file or folder into %appdata%\Roaming\ .minecraft\saves\WORLDNAME\datapacks
 ## Links